-Most garden furniture sets are made of hardwoods for a good reason.
-Hardwoods such as Teak and other exotic hardwoods tend to be dense and naturally oily.
-This makes them durable, long lasting and able to withstand everything that the British weather can throw at them for a good number of years.
-This said however, it doesn’t mean that garden furniture sets are indistructable and therefore need no care or maintenance.
+Most garden furniture sets and benches are made of hardwoods for a good reason.
+Dense, exotic hardwoods such as Teak, Iroko and other exotic hardwoods are naturally oily, making them durable, long lasting and able to withstand everything that the British weather can throw at them for a good number of years.
+This said however, it doesn’t mean that hardwood garden furniture sets are indestructible, and therefore need no care or maintenance.

-Depending on the number of chairs, size and construction of the table, storing garden furniture away for winter may not always be an option.
-Thankfully, by following a few simple steps, garden furniture can be protected to ensure that it stays in tip top condition year after year.
+Storing garden and patio furniture away for winter may not always be an option.
+By following a few simple steps, outdoor furniture can be protected to ensure that it stays in tip top condition all year round, year after year.

 Types of Garden Furniture Treatment

 The type of treatment to use will largely depend on the type of furniture you have, if it has been previously treated or not and the condition of the wood.
 The following products provide everything you will need to protect, restore and rejuvenate a wide range of garden furniture types.